alet/freebsd-gateway/README.md

 ### Postinstall

-1. You may want configure root mail's redirected to your box.
+1. You may want configure root mail's redirection to your box.
 2. Run rkhunter --propupd